stevekinney/JavaScriptNext.tmLanguage/README.md

 ## Installation and Use

-If you haven't already, [install Package Control](https://sublime.wbond.net/installation), then select `JavaScript Improved` from the `Package Control: Install Package` dropdown list in the Command Palette.
+If you haven't already, [install Package Control](https://sublime.wbond.net/installation), then select `JavaScript Next` from the `Package Control: Install Package` dropdown list in the Command Palette.

-To set this as your default JavaScript syntax, open a javascript file, then select `View -> Syntax -> Open all with current extension as... -> JavascriptImproved`.
+To set this as your default JavaScript syntax, open a javascript file, then select `View -> Syntax -> Open all with current extension as... -> JavascriptNext`.

 # JavaScript.tmLanguage